vivhubb/wordart/README.md

 [Heroku](https://dashboard.heroku.com/apps) - Used to deploy the website.

 [HTML Validation](https://validator.w3.org/) - Used to validate HTML code.

+[Image Compressor](https://imagecompressor.com/) - Used to compress images

+[JPG to PNG](https://jpg2png.com/) - Used to convert images

 [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code.